Select Page

 (3) I added 20% raw food to the serving

-(4) my dog was on antibiotics already for two weeks to combat SIBO.
+(4) my dog was started on antibiotics two weeks after initiating enzymes to combat SID/SIBO.

 It took two weeks before all these things to took effect and my dog started showing improvement….
 For others, sometimes it only takes a few days for any noticeable improvement, and for yet others it may take months.
 Don’t be discouraged!!!
 Things should work out once you find the right balance for your dog.
-It has now been over 10 years since my dog was first diagnosed with EPI.
-She achieved stabilization 3 months after diagnosis.
-I continue to let the enzymes “incubate” for 20+ minutes with room temperature food … this has worked well for my dog.
+My dog achieved stabilization 3 months after diagnosis.
+I continued to let the enzymes “incubate” for 20+ minutes with room temperature food for the remainder of her 15 years with me ….

 Everyone needs to make their own decision on how to feed their dog….do what works for you and your dog!